-2018 Tail Docking Policy refer to Page 24, #34 of the 2018 WSF Premium Book.
+2023 Tail Docking Policy refer to the 2023 WSF Premium Book.

 Rabbits: All rabbits must be free of disease.
 All rabbits will be inspected upon arrival.
 Any rabbit showing signs of sickness or disease will not be allowed to enter the grounds.
 Each exhibitor is responsible for the health of their rabbits.